vielmetti/commonplace/content/radio/am-broadcast/wls.md

 title: WLS 890 Chicago Illinois
 weight: 890
 ---
-WLS 890 is the flagship station for the Chicago White Sox.
+WLS 890 is the former flagship station for the Chicago White Sox;
+they are now on WGN 720.

 Listen via KiwiSDR [KH6ILT] Elida OH.